 More information about my research interests and publications: https://www.researchgate.net/profile/Lais_Lima5

-I am a Master’s student in the Bionformatics and Medical Informatics program.
-Currently I am working on improving the annotation of viral metagenomes using signature genes and motifs.
+I joined the Dinsdale lab in 2015.
+I did my BS in Microbiology and my MS in Bioinformatcs from India and currently I am pursuing my MS in the Bionformatics and Medical Informatics program.
+I am working on improving the annotation of viral metagenomes using signature genes and motifs.
+Ultimately, this would be used to improve the assembly and reconstruction of complete genomes.

 When you grow up in Colorado, it is hard not to fall in love with camping, backpacking, hiking, and snowboarding.
 My love of the outdoors has grown into a sense of duty to protect the worlds’ incredible and unique ecosystems.
 This led me to attain a B.S. in Biology from the University of Colorado.
 My studies as an undergrad piqued my interest in sustainability and biomimicry.
 Currently, I am working towards attaining a M.S. in Cell and Molecular Biology.
 My main research project focuses on linking genotypes to phenotypes through experimental analysis and metabolic modeling software.
 The overarching goal of this project is to provide researches with a publicly available metabolic modeling tool to aid in understanding and bioengineering not well characterized bacterial species.
 I am also working on tide pool microbiomes and am interested in their effects on host and ecological systems as well as exploring how microbiome signatures can be used as ecological bioindicators.